Undergraduate

 We want to be broad and creative in our thinking about experiential learning, and students in the Constitutional Democracy major can fulfill this requirement in a number of ways, not only through internships that allow them to pursue professional interests, but also through study abroad and writing-focused classes and, we hope over time, through research assistantships, directed research programs, and more.

-The following courses can be applied toward the Kinder Institute’s experiential requirement, though students can petition Kinder Institute Director of Undergraduate Studies Dr. Thomas Kane, KaneTC@missouri.edu, or Academic Advisor Brittony Corneillier, corneillierb@missouri.edu, for a class not listed below to fulfill the experiential requirement.
+The following courses can be applied toward the Kinder Institute’s experiential requirement, though students can petition Kinder Institute Director of Undergraduate Studies Dr. Thomas Kane, KaneTC@missouri.edu, or Academic Advisor Brittony Hein, corneillierb@missouri.edu, for a class not listed below to fulfill the experiential requirement.

 CNST DEM/POL_SC 4231: Constitutional Litigation (formerly CNST DEM 2004)